-• How You Will Be Tested
+- How You Will Be Tested

+- General Driving Behaviors

+- Electronic Device Law

 You will drive over a test route that has a variety of traffic situations.
-At all times during the test, you must drive in a safe and responsible manner; and .
+At all times during the test, you must drive in a safe and responsible manner.
+You must wear your safety belt; obey all traffic signs, signals and laws; and complete the test without an accident or violation.
+No radios, electronic devices or phones may be on during the test.

-- Wear your safety belt.

-- Obey all traffic signs, signals, and laws.

-- Complete the test without an accident or moving violation.